eatbeans2/Entropy-and-Encryption/README.md

 affineCipher.py uses a simple cipher to encrypt or decrypt text via a key.

 The asciiEntropy files seem to calculate the entropy of a language sample given the size of the alphabet.
-NewAsciiEntropy seems to do this with a larger alphabet, probably used in junction with the xorcipher, while the original asciiEntropy is probably used with affineCipher.
+NewAsciiEntropy seems to do this with a larger alphabet, probably used in junction with the xorEncryptor, while the original asciiEntropy is probably used with affineCipher.

+xorEncryptory.py is a more practical cipher which uses bit xor to encode data